RazorSiM/vue-starter/README.md

 - Vue Router because eventually you'll need it
 - Pinia as a composable store
 - Vueuse because it's super usefull
-- Code Style and Linters
+- Typescript, Code Style and Linters:
+  - _eslint_ and _typescript-eslint_ **only** for linting and Typescript support.
+No formatting style crap;
+  - _stylelyng_ used to check css styles;
+  - _prettier_ is used to format the code.
+Much more faster than using prettier through eslint;

 I tried to configure everything to work with: